creditimpact/finance-platform/docs/ai_validation_packs.md

 ## Data contracts

-Copy these payloads verbatim when building or validating artifacts:
+Copy these payloads verbatim when building or validating artifacts.
+The calendar `min_days` value remains for backwards compatibility while `min_days_business` and `duration_unit` capture the new SLA semantics.

 ### 1.1 Pack line (JSONL) — one line per weak field